brycewray/hugo-site/content/privacy/_index.md

 ---
 title: "Privacy policy"
+description: "Information regarding this site and its vendors"
 author: Bryce Wray
 date: 2020-08-02T09:00:00-05:00
-lastmod: 2020-09-29T08:50:00-05:00
+lastmod: 2020-10-01T06:40:00-05:00
 ---

 This site and its owner **do NOT** store your personal information **in any way**.
-However, the site does use a number of **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.
+However, the site does use certain **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

 ## Notes about external services

+### Analytics

-### Fathom Analytics
+#### Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, “[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it).”

+#### Plausible Analytics

+At this time, the site is also on a free 30-day trial of [Plausible Analytics](https://plausible.io), which is [similarly privacy-focused](https://plausible.io/privacy-focused-web-analytics).
+The trial is due to end near the end of October.

 ### Talkyard

 This site uses the [Talkyard](https://talkyard.io) platform for commenting.
 Logging into your user profile in Talkyard allows you to download your personal data and delete your comments.
 As an anti-spam and anti-“troll” measure, Talkyard itself briefly tracks each incoming IP address (or IP subnet) and installs a browser cookie.
 Please refer also to the [Talkyard Privacy Policy](https://www.talkyard.io/-/privacy-policy) and see the “Google Fonts” section below.

-### Firebase

-This site is hosted on Google's [Firebase](https://firebase.google.com) service and uses the following Firebase features:

-- **Cloud Logging** — This feature allows me to view the actual logs from the [Fastly](https://fastly.com) content delivery network, with which Firebase’s hosting functionality works.
-(Of course, such logs would exist regardless of whether one accesses them.)
-I view these logs only to get a general sense of site activity and performance, **not** to identify any individual.
-For more information about Cloud Logging, see its [documentation](https://firebase.google.com/docs/hosting/web-request-logs-and-metrics).
-Please refer also to the [Fastly Privacy Policy](https://www.fastly.com/privacy).

-- **Firebase Performance Monitoring** — The [introduction to this feature’s documentation](https://firebase.google.com/docs/perf-mon/) says: *“Performance Monitoring does not permanently store any personally identifiable information (such as names, email addresses, or phone numbers).
-While monitoring HTTP network requests, Performance Monitoring uses URLs (not including URL parameters) to build aggregated and anonymous URL patterns that are eventually persisted and shown in the Firebase console.”*

 ### Google Fonts